'Good Samaritan' dead, suspect at large after Texas mall shootout

 "I heard several gunshots and saw people screaming and running, and I told my best friend to get down, and I was yelling at the employees of the store to get down, and we all ran to the back office to hide," Colbri Brought-Burke, 19, told NBC News by phone from inside New York & Company, a women's clothing store.

-Monica Marie Carreon, sheltered inside Shoe Palace with her two toddler sons and three other people, said she heard as many as 10 shots.
+Monica Marie Carreon, 22, sheltered inside Shoe Palace with her twin 1-year-old sons and three other people, said she heard as many as 10 shots.

 "We immediately heard people screaming and running inside the back of the stores, so we ran to the back of Shoe Palace," Carreon said.
 Officers who stopped by the store told Carreon and the others to stay in place, she said.